materialsproject/fireworks/docs/firetask_tutorial.rst

 Creating a custom FireTask
 ==========================

-The ``Template Writer Task``, ``ScriptTask``, ``FileTransferTask`` are built-into FireWorks and can be used to perform useful operations.
+The ``TemplateWriterTask``, ``ScriptTask``, ``FileTransferTask`` are built-into FireWorks and can be used to perform useful operations.
 In fact, they might be all you need!
 In particular, because the ``ScriptTask`` can run arbitrary shell scripts, it can in theory run any type of computation and is an 'all-encompassing' FireTask.
 ScriptTask also has many additional features that are covered in the :doc:`ScriptTask tutorial <scripttask>`.

 However, if you are comfortable with some basic Python, you can define your own custom FireTasks for the codes you run.
 A custom FireTask gives you more control over your jbos, clarifies the usage of your code, and guards against unintended behavior by restricting the commands that can be executed.